yunxiaomr/Rationalization-PORAT/README.md

 **Accepted by IEEE Transactions on Knowledge and Data Engineering (TKDE) [paper link](https://arxiv.org/pdf/2510.13393)**

 This repository contains code for the paper "Learnable Game-Theoretic Policy Optimization for Data-centric Self-Explanation Rationalization".
-We will release all the key code.
+We will release all key codes.
-🚀 *Code is coming soon!*
+⏳ *Code is coming soon!*

 ## 📘 Overview
 In this paper, we systematically revisit cooperative self-explanation rationalization from a novel game-theoretic perspective and identify the fundamental cause of rationale collapse.
 We then propose a novel approach, Game-theoretic Policy Optimization oriented RATionalization (PoRAT), which progressively introduces policy interventions to address the game equilibrium in the cooperative game process, thereby guiding the model toward a more optimal solution state.